searchisko/searchisko/documentation/tutorials/getting_started_content_provider.md

 ### 4. Search documents

 You search for documents via [search API](http://docs.jbossorg.apiary.io/#searchapi).
-You can provide a lot of URL parameters to fine-tune the output, like getting highlighted snippets, facets (aggregations), pagination .. etc. For example if you are interested only in "your" content you can provide `content_provider` URL parameter as part of the search request.
+You can provide a lot of URL parameters to fine-tune the output, like getting highlighted snippets, aggregations, pagination .. etc. For example if you are interested only in "your" content you can provide `content_provider` URL parameter as part of the search request.

 Simply put, you can push your documents into centralized system and get hosted-search service for data related to your project only while the central search service (e.g. [search.jboss.org](http://search.jboss.org/)) will benefit from your data as well.